Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 | Option    | Notes                                        |
 :-----------|:---------------------------------------------|
-`LCD`       | Enables/Disables a 4x20 LCD dot matrix screen
+`DISPLAY`       | Enables/Disables a configured display
-`SYNC BTNS` | If enabled the Tasmota Relay Toggle buttons are renamed and kept in sync with heating zone names `LED`       | If enabled, individual WS2812 LED pixels can act as zone indicators `CMD`       | If enabled, the zone and schedule commands can be used via the Tasmota Console or MQTT `MQTT`      | If enabled MQTT telemetry is appended to teleperiod and MQTT heating status messages are published
+`SYNC` | If enabled the Tasmota Relay Toggle buttons are renamed and kept in sync with heating zone names `LED`       | If enabled, individual WS2812 LED pixels can act as zone indicators `CMD`       | If enabled, the zone and schedule commands can be used via the Tasmota Console or MQTT `MQTT`      | If enabled MQTT telemetry is appended to teleperiod and MQTT heating status messages are published